CumulusNetworks/docs/content/cumulus-linux-515/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ```

 {{%notice note%}}
-Switches with the Spectrum 1 ASIC do not support the `nv show interface <interface-id> link phy-detail` command or the `nv show interface <interface-id> link phy-diag` command.
+Switches with the Spectrum 1 ASIC do not support the `nv show interface <interface-id> link phy health` command or the `nv show interface <interface-id> link phy detail` command.
 {{%/notice%}}

 ## Clear Interface Counters